jeanbaptisteb/classic_wikipedia/README.md

 ## License
 The code is licensed under the [ Mozilla Public License 2.0 ](https://www.mozilla.org/en-US/MPL/2.0/).

 The [extension icon](https://github.com/jeanbaptisteb/classic_Wikipedia/blob/main/back.svg) is licensed under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
-This icon is a derivate work from https://commons.wikimedia.org/wiki/File:Ic_settings_backup_restore_48px.svg (author: Google Inc.)
+This icon is a derivate work from https://commons.wikimedia.org/wiki/File:Ic_settings_backup_restore_48px.svg (author: Google Inc.).

 ## Alternatives
-Here are two excellent alternative add-ons I recommend, if you want to see if the grass is greener on the other side:
+Here are two excellent alternative add-ons that do more or less the same thing than *Classic mode for Wikipedia*, if you want to see if the grass is greener on the other side:

 - **For Firefox users**, [Wikipedia Vector Skin](https://addons.mozilla.org/firefox/addon/wikipedia-vector-skin/).
 This one has been developed pretty much at the same time than *Classic mode for Wikipedia* and offers similar features.
-It ended up being more popular for some reason (that is, the developer is probably a more heavy user of social media than I am).
+It ended up being more popular for some reason (that is, the developer is probably a more frequent user of social media than I am).
 Neat code, and the developer seems to answer quickly to bug reports, so I can only recommend it warmly.
+Nice job!
-- **For Chrome users**, [Old Wiki](https://chrome.google.com/webstore/detail/old-wiki/cphagceemhgokfclmbnkpfkmchbfnclb) is nice and works well as far as I've tested it ([source code here](https://github.com/adlerzei/old-wiki)).
-Nice code, and the developer answered very quickly to bug reports/feature requests.
+- **For Chrome users**, [Old Wiki](https://chrome.google.com/webstore/detail/old-wiki/cphagceemhgokfclmbnkpfkmchbfnclb) is a very nice extension and works well as far as I've tested it ([source code here](https://github.com/adlerzei/old-wiki)).
+Nice and clean code, and the developer seems to answer quickly to bug reports/feature requests.

+## Author info

+This add-on is a personal initiative, developed during my free time.
+I am not affiliated in any way to the Wikimedia Foundation, even though I am a sporadic anonymous contributor to Wikipedia.

+I also have a couple of other free and open-source projects hosted on Github, that you can find [here](https://github.com/jeanbaptisteb/).
+They are generally unrelated to Wikipedia or other Wikimedia projects, and are more on the side of research and publishing.
+But who knows, you might be interested!